mackelab/dg_python/README.md

 # dg_python
-Dichotomous Gaussian model implemented in python
+Dichotomized Gaussian model implemented in python

 To install, clone the repository and run *pip install dg_python* from within the local directory containing the repository.